XuminGaoGithub/XuminGaoGithub.github.io/_pages/Handpose_InteractiveControl.md

 <p style="margin-top:5px; text-align: justify; text-justify: inter-word; text-align-last: left;">
-In the visual perception system, a lightweight SSD-based network is adopted to achieve real-time recognition of multiple hand gestures, including oplam (open_palm), cplam (close_palm), fist, and ok.
+In terms of hand gesture detection and recognition, a lightweight SSD-based network is adopted to achieve real-time detection and recognition of multiple hand gestures, including oplam (open_palm), cplam (close_palm), fist, and ok.
 Specifically, the cplam gesture is used to control the motion of the tracked mobile robot, where the relative position of the gesture center with respect to the image center determines the movement direction.
 The oplam, fist, and ok gestures are employed to control the opening and closing of the mechanical gripper and to stop the motion of the mobile robot, respectively.
 </p>

 <div style="text-align: center; margin: 25px 0;">
   <img
-    src="/images/CrackRec.png"
+    src="/images/HRHandpose_reg.png"
     alt="Crack Recognition Results"
     style="width: 520px; max-width: 100%; border-radius:6px;"
   />